 The creative design process consisted of breaking down the systems into the major components.
 Once the components were identified, research was conducted on how the components operate and how they can be substituted or omitted.
 Taking advantage of the six group members each member of the team presented his or her own unique ideas and designs for each component.
 Once the designs had been generated through the morphological method and compiled, the decision on which design was to be used, was finalized.
 These decisions were reached with the aid of decision (Pugh) matrices.
 These tools served to narrow available options to the two top designs, which were both considered and underwent in depth discussion.
-A house of quality, seen in figure 2, was created and helped to weight the importance of each requirement and characteristic going into the design.
+A house of quality, seen in figure 2, was created and helped to weigh the importance of each requirement and characteristic going into the design.
 Sponsor requirements were identified as system must be fully automated, must separate biomass from clarified medium, must be adaptable, must be able to continuously flocculate and sediment biomass, must be scalable and should work with different types of algae.
 Relevant engineering characteristics were identified as volume of biomass, resistance to corrosion, energy consumption, timing and control, biomass extraction efficiency, and clarified design.
+The house of quality has indicated that the product must take into account automation as well as separation as the most important consumer requirements, and the micro controller timing as the most important engineering characteristic.